-Avista Utilities manages the impact of fluctuations in electric energy prices by measuring and controlling the volume of energy imbalance between projected loads and resources and through the use of derivative commodity instruments for hedging purposes.
+As part of its resource optimization process described above, Avista Utilities manages the impact of fluctuations in electric energy prices by measuring and controlling the volume of energy imbalance between projected loads and resources and through the use of derivative commodity instruments for hedging purposes.
 Load/resource imbalances within a rolling 18-month planning horizon are compared against established volumetric guidelines and management determines the timing and specific actions to manage the imbalances.
 Management also assesses available resource decisions and actions that are appropriate for longer-term planning periods.
 Avista Energy was responsible for the daily management of natural gas supplies to meet the requirements of Avista Utilities' customers in the states of Washington, Idaho and Oregon.
 Effective April 1, 2005, the management of natural gas procurement functions was moved from Avista Energy back to Avista Utilities.
-This was required for Washington customers by WUTC orders issued over one year earlier, in February 2004, and Avista Utilities' resulting transition plan approved by the WUTC in April 2004.
-The Company also elected to move these functions back to Avista Utilities for Idaho and Oregon natural gas for load service during the second half of 2004 and the first quarter of 2005.
+This was required for Washington customers by WUTC orders issued in February 2004, and Avista Utilities' resulting transition plan approved by the WUTC in April 2004.
+The Company also elected to move these functions back to Avista Utilities for Idaho and Oregon natural gas customers.
+As part of the transition plan, Avista Utilities began procuring natural gas for load service during the second half of 2004 and the first quarter of 2005.
 This procurement process includes entering into financial and physical hedging transactions as a means of managing risks.
-Avista Utilities has always managed natural gas procurement for its California operations, which the Company sold in April 2005 (see Note 12).
+Avista Utilities always managed natural gas procurement for its California operations, which the Company sold in April 2005 (see Note 13).